Rashid-Rcp/wordpress-simple-masonry-gallery/README.md

 # wordpress-simple-masonry-gallery

-Mininal masonry gallery for wordpress with lightbox
+Minimal masonry gallery for wordpress with lightbox